Accepting New Clients. Intake appointments in 1-2 weeks. Until I open an in person office, I provide telehealth appointments only.

 Stage 2: Addressing Quiet Desperation (Moving from Quiet Desperation to Full Emotional Experiencing)

-Focus: Once behavioral control is established, clients may still suffer in silence, often due to past trauma or chronic emotional inhibition.
+Focus: Once behavioral control is established, clients may still suffer in silence, often due to past trauma or chronic emotional suffering.
 Their outward behavior might be improving, but their internal emotional world remains difficult.

 Stage 3: Learning to Live (Moving from Ordinary Problems in Living to a Life of Ordinary Happiness and Unhappiness)